sora-xor/sora-docs/src/consensus.md

 # Consensus

 The SORA network relies on a **NPoS (Nominated Proof-of-Stake)** mechanism in order to reach and maintain consensus over the chain status.
 NPOS is a variation of the standard Proof of Stake (PoS) model.
 It involves network participants nominating validators who are responsible for validating transactions and creating new blocks.
-This method not only reduces the energy consumption drastically compared to PoW but also enhances security and decentralization.
+This method not only reduces the energy consumption drastically compared to PoW (Proof of Work) but also enhances security and decentralization.

 ### Advantages of NPOS:
 **Energy Efficiency:** Unlike PoW systems, NPOS does not require extensive computational power, making it a more sustainable and environmentally friendly option.